 The topic of wood dust and it’s extraction is an immensely complex area.
-Woodworking machinery of any sort will produce waste of one sort or another and it’s this which must be managed by selecting the most appropriate equipment.
-Choosing the correct type of extractor can be confusing at best, with apparently conflicting requirements for collecting waste from a wide variety of woodworking machinery.
-Initially, it’s recommended that the purchaser should have a clear picture of the type of wood waste produced in the workshop.
+Woodworking machinery of any sort will produce waste of one sort or another.
+It’s this which must be managed by selecting the most appropriate equipment.
+Choosing the correct type of extractor can be confusing at best; with apparently conflicting requirements for collecting waste from a wide variety of woodworking machinery.
+Initially, we would recommend that the purchaser should have a clear picture of the type of wood waste you will produce in the workshop.

 Key features of Dust Extraction Systems

 - High efficiency Impellor system gives high air flow from a modest motor power